-Short days, long nights, cold, snow—these early days of the season are the sweetest.
+Short days, long nights, cold, snow—these January and February days are the sweetest of the season.
 It’s the time when we say hello again to the places that fuel our souls.
+It’s also the time to plan your adventures so you can make the most of the snow.
 This season, there are new reasons to get excited and the Green Mountains have more ways than ever to raise your adrenaline.
 Here’s a look at what’s coming up.

 Bring On The Night